Early Interest in Behavior Analysis Leads to Rewarding Career for College of Business Professor Sonia Goltz

 Today, Goltz is exploring the topic of coercion and freedom, an extension of her previous work on power and equity.
 This year she published her paper, “An analysis of types and targets of coercive interference,” in the Journal of Theoretical and Philosophical Psychology.

-Goltz has been invited speak at the Texas Association for Behavior Analysis in spring 2025.
+Goltz has been invited to speak at the Texas Association for Behavior Analysis in spring 2025.

 Goltz also presented her research at the 2024 Behavior Analysis Association of Michigan (BAAM) Conference.
 In 2023, she presented a webinar titled, “What About Coercive Interference with Positive Freedom?” for the Association for Behavior Analysis International.
 And in 2022, she presented her lecture,” Coercion is Going Undercover: Can Behavior Analysis Unveil the Disguise?” at the Nevada Association for Behavior Analysis.

-Goltz’s talks often fulfill ethics continuing education requirements and attendees typically receive continuing education unit (CEU) credits.
+Goltz’s talks often fulfill ethics continuing education requirements for attendees seeking continuing education unit (CEU) credits.

-Goltz’s interest in behavior analysis was inspired by her father, who instructed trouble youth at the Indiana Boys School in Plainfield, Indiana.
-His use of rewards and reinforcement to motivate his students prompted a psychology professor at the University of Indianapolis to visit his classroom.
-That professor was to become Goltz’s main undergraduate psychology advisor when she attended the University of Indianapolis a few years later.
+Goltz’s interest in behavior analysis was inspired by her father, who instructed troubled youth at the Indiana Boys School in Plainfield, Indiana.
+Goltz said that his use of rewards and reinforcement to motivate his students prompted a psychology professor at the University of Indianapolis to visit his classroom to learn more about the approach.
+That professor would become Goltz’s main undergraduate advisor when she attended the University of Indianapolis a few years later, where she earned her bachelor’s degree in psychology Goltz went on to earn her master’s and doctoral degrees in Industrial/Organizational Psychology at Purdue University.

-Sonia Goltz began her career at the University of Notre Dame and joined Michigan Tech in 1996.
+Goltz began her career at the University of Notre Dame, joining Michigan Tech in 1996.
 In addition to teaching and research, she is active in several academic and business communities.
 She has served as director of business graduate programs at Michigan Tech.
 She is an editorial board member for the Journal of Management Education and the Journal of Organizational Behavior Management.
 Goltz also consults for local organizations, including the Portage Lake District Library and LaSalle Technology Group.

 Presentation Citations